SLC

-Evidence-based Cognitive Load Theory strategies that actually work
+Research-proven Cognitive Load Theory strategies that build lasting knowledge and transform how students actually learn.

 Why "Just Google It" Fails Students